Sasikumar00/Beyondcc-MovieDB/README.md

 # Beyondcc Movies API

 This is a simple Flask-based RESTful API for managing a collection of movies.
 With this API, you can perform basic CRUD (Create, Read, Update, Delete) operations on a list of movies.
-It's a great starting point for building your movie catalog or integrating movie data into your application.

 ## Table of Contents